JaredXie/Physics-Notes/README.md

 # Physics-Notes

 My intention in building this repository is to give a glance at the structure of physics, grounded in my understanding and learning pathway.
-It's been a long way since I jumped into studying education and science at the begining of 2018, across a wide endeavour and broad discipline.
+It's been a long way since I jumped into studying education and science in the mid of 2018, across a wide endeavour and broad discipline.

 Adapted and detailing my thoughts from [“脑子里的物理学体系” by 哈嘞卤吖 on Zhihu](https://zhuanlan.zhihu.com/p/600949458), here I wrote the structure of physics conjured up during my learning pathway.
 It seems structured, though, not content or satisfactory for many reasons.
 I would like to still keep it this way out of my best effort so far until one day i decide to change it.